bhavneet0812/flutter-draggable_sheet/README.md

 }
 ```

-## Parameters
+### Configuration

-- `minChildSize`: The minimum size of the sheet as a fraction of the screen height.
+- `minHeight`: The minimum fraction of the screen height that the draggable sheet can occupy.
-- `maxChildSize`: The maximum size of the sheet as a fraction of the screen height.
+- `maxHeight`: The maximum fraction of the screen height that the draggable sheet can occupy.
-- `initialChildSize`: The initial size of the sheet when the widget is first built.
+- `itemHeight`: The height of each item in the draggable sheet.
-- `builder`: A function that returns the widget displayed inside the sheet.
-It provides a `ScrollController` for integrating with scrollable content.
+- `list`: A list of tuples, each containing a `Widget` and its corresponding index.
+- `didSelectItem`: A callback function that is called when an item is selected.

 ## Contributing

-Contributions to `Draggable Sheet` are welcome!
-We accept contributions in the form of bug reports, feature requests, and pull requests.
-For more details, see the `CONTRIBUTING.md` file.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

 ## License

-`Draggable Sheet` is available under the MIT license.
-For more information, see the `LICENSE` file included with the package.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ---

-This template outlines essential sections such as features, installation, usage, and contributing guidelines.
-Feel free to customize the content according to the specific functionalities and scope of your package.
+This documentation includes basic sections that describe the package's functionality, how to get it set up, and how to start using it in a project.
+Adjustments may be necessary based on additional functionality or configurations in your package.